baighabib/SalaryScope/README.md

 Dataset: https://www.kaggle.com/datasets/mohithsairamreddy/salary-data

+## Research Questions 📚
+- What is the highest paying job title?
+- Is there a trend in salaries given different education levels?
+- What is the relationship between different age groups and salaries across all job titles?
+- As a Data Scientist who graduated from a Master’s Program, is there a difference in salary with at least 3 years of work experience?
+- Is there a significant difference in salary for Data Scientists depending on gender?
+Does this vary by education level?

 ## Key Variables 🎯
 - Age - The age of the individual.
 - Gender - The gender of the individual.